Can Old Tests Do New Tricks for Resolving SWE Issues?: Approach

 \subsubsection{\textbf{Greedy Algorithm.}}

 After collecting line-level coverage information of all suspicious functions, a greedy algorithm further minimizes the test set. \approach implements two greedy algorithms for test minimization: greedy-additional and greedy-total.
+They differ in their optimization objectives.
+Greedy-additional recomputes coverage at each iteration using only the uncovered lines.
+In contrast, Greedy-total evaluates each candidate based on its overall coverage across all lines, regardless of whether previously selected tests already cover those lines.

 \textbf{Greedy-Additional Algorithm.} Algorithm~\ref{alg:greedy-add} outlines this process.
 It takes the set of suspicious functions and candidate test methods as input, and produces a minimized regression suite as output.
-The algorithm begins by initializing the uncovered line set with all lines from the suspicious functions (line $2$).
+The algorithm begins by initializing the uncovered line set with all lines from the suspicious functions (line~2).
 In each iteration, it computes the coverage of each candidate test over these lines (lines $4$--$5$) and selects those achieving the highest coverage (line $7$).
 The selected tests are then removed from the candidate pool, and their covered lines are eliminated from the uncovered set (lines~$8$--$9$).
 When multiple tests achieve the same maximum coverage, if fewer than three tests exist in the tie, they are directly added to the minimized suite (lines~$10$--$11$); otherwise, an LLM is invoked to break the tie and select top candidates among them (lines~$12$--$13$).
+We select more than one test because choosing a single test at random may be insufficient: different tests can exercise distinct inputs, assertions, or API usages even when they achieve the same coverage.
+Selecting multiple complementary tests improves both reproduction-test generation and patch validation by providing broader test behaviors.
 This process continues until all lines are covered or no further useful tests remain.
 In the end, the minimized regression tests are returned.

+\textbf{Greedy-Total Algorithm.} We further introduce a greedy-\textit{total} variant algorithm (Algorithm~\ref{alg:greedy-total}).
+Unlike the greedy-\textit{additional} algorithm (Algorithm~\ref{alg:greedy-add}), it does not consider test coverage against the uncovered lines in previous iterations; instead, it ranks tests by their \emph{total} coverage of all lines in suspicious functions.
+The algorithm first collects each test’s total number of covered lines (lines~3--5).
+At each iteration, it identifies the set of tests tied for the highest total coverage (line~9), and updates the cumulative coverage with the lines covered by this set (line~10).